The epidemiology, symptoms, diagnosis and management of Nipah virus infections.

 The 1998 Malaysian outbreak occurred following a spill-over event, whereby Nipah virus from bats spread to pigs, with subsequent transmission occurring between pigs, followed by transmission to humans exposed to the infected urine and/or respiratory secretions of infected pigs.
 Other outbreaks have been associated with consumption or collection of foodstuffs, such as raw or partially fermented date palm sap, which were contaminated with bat saliva and/or excreta containing Nipah virus.

 Human-to-human transmission also occurs, although the relative contribution of this mode of transmission has varied considerably between outbreaks.
 Close and direct, unprotected contact with infected patients, especially those with respiratory symptoms, has been implicated as a transmission risk.
+Person-to-person transmission was responsible for most of the cases in the Kerala outbreak in May/June 2018.

 Both human-to-human and horse-to-human transmission (slaughtering horses or consuming infected horse meat) were identified in the Philippines outbreak in 2014.
 There is evidence that Nipah virus can infect other animals, including dogs, cats, goats and sheep.